binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 %% #### Network Intrusion Detection Systems (NIDS)

+%% ### DNS Exfiltration, Infiltration

+%% This may also work for exfiltration TCP over HTTP https://github.com/derhuerst/tcp-over-websockets

 ### Spoofing {#network-identify-risks-spoofing}

 Spoofing on a network is the act of an entity (often malicious(Mallory), [but not necessarily](http://blog.binarymist.net/2015/04/25/web-server-log-management/#mitm)) successfully masquerading/impersonating another (Bob) in order to receive information from Alice (sometimes via Eve) that should then reach Bob.